A reduced model for plates arising as low energy $\Gamma$-limit in nonlinear magnetoelasticity: Introduction

+Magnetoelasticity concerns the interaction between magnetic fields and deformable solids \cite{brown,dorfmann.ogden,maugin}.
+Indeed, it is known that magnetic materials can change their strain upon the application magnetic fields and this behaviour is termed magnetostriction.
+Conversely, it is possible to modify the magnetic response of such materials by means of mechanical loads. {\MMM Both these phenomena are of great interest in engineering since they constitute the basic operating principle of many technological devices such as sensors and actuators.}

+Internally, magnetic materials are subdivided into regions of uniform magnetization called magnetic domains \cite{hubert.schaefer}. {\MMM This structure originates from the competition of two effects: the magnetocrystalline anisotropy, that is, the existence of preferred magnetization directions, called easy axes, determined by the underlying crystal lattice; and the long-range interactions between magnetic dipoles which favour configurations with divergence-free magnetization throughout the specimen.} When a magnetic field is applied, a reorganization of the domain structure is observed: the boundaries between these domains shift and the domains themselves rotate.
+This is mainly due to the more favourable orientation of certain easy axes with respect to the direction of the external field \cite{kruzik.prohl}.
+As a result, these movements produce a macroscopic strain and, in turn, lead to the deformation of the specimen.

-According to the variational theory of Brown \cite{brown}, the magnetoelastic energy is a function of deformations and magnetizations.
-Equilibrium states correspond to minima of the energy.
+According to the variational theory of Brown \cite{brown}, the magnetoelastic energy is a function of deformations and magnetizations, and equilibrium states correspond to minima of the energy functional.
 The model contemplates finite strains.
-Therefore, while deformations are defined of the reference configuration (Lagrangian), magnetizations are defined on the deformed set in the actual space (Eulerian) \cite{barchiesi.henao.moracorral,bresciani.davoli.kruzik,kruzik.stefanelli.zeman}.
-Similar mixed Eulerian-Lagrangian formulations appear also in other contexts, such as the theory of liquid crystals \cite{barchiesi.desimone,henao.stroffolini}, phase transitions \cite{grandi.kruzik.mainini.stefanelli} and finite plasticity \cite{kruzik.melching.stefanelli}.
+Therefore, while deformations are defined on the reference configuration (Lagrangian), magnetizations are defined on the deformed set in the actual space (Eulerian).

+Apart form magnetoelasticity \cite{barchiesi.henao.moracorral,bresciani.davoli.kruzik,kruzik.stefanelli.zeman}, mixed Eulerian-Lagrangian formulations appear also in other contexts, such as the theory of liquid crystals \cite{barchiesi.desimone,henao.stroffolini}, phase transitions \cite{grandi.kruzik.mainini.stefanelli,silhavy} and finite plasticity \cite{kruzik.melching.stefanelli,stefanelli}.
 From the mathematical point of view, the analysis of such models is very challenging.
 Indeed, several standard techniques are no longer available in this setting, so that novel strategies are required.
 For these reasons, in recent years, mixed Eulerian-Lagrangian variational problems got the attention of the mathematical community.